online doctor logo

 Viruses

-Viruses are the leading cause of sore throats, responsible for many cases.
+Viruses are the leading cause of sore throats and are responsible for many cases.
 The leading causes include coronavirus, adenovirus, coxsackievirus, rhinovirus, influenza, and Epstein-Barr, common viral strains that can lead to a sore throat called pharyngitis in approximately 50-80% of adults.
 These infections may also include additional symptoms like a stuffy nose and cough.
 Viruses also cause colds and are a widespread cause of sore throats, often accompanied by symptoms such as a stuffy nose.
 The primary focus in managing cold-related sore throats is symptom relief and comfort rather than a cure.

 Feeling scratchy in the throat?
 Get treatment for your sore throat within minutes.